Crime and Punishment: Why Was the Russian Defence Minister Sacked?

-By Dr Igor Sutyagin, Research Fellow, Russian Studies
+By Dr Igor Sutyagin, Senior Research Fellow, Russian Studies

 The recent dismissal of the Russian Defence Minister Anatoly Serdyukov, over Putin's public objections, brings into question the Russian President's control over the Russian elite.
 It also reveals latent tensions between the reformers and traditionalists within Russia’s defence establishment.

 It was announced on 6 November that President Vladimir Putin had fired Defence Minister Anatoly Serdyukov 'to prevent possible obstruction in the corruption investigation into the Ministry of Defence's "Oboronservice" property management agency'.
 The agency was headed by Eugenia Vasiljeva, Serdyukov's fiancée.
 Allegations of adultery by Serdyukov were leaked, which were especially damaging as Serdyukov was married to the daughter of Viktor Zubkov, a former Prime Minister and close associate of Vladimir Putin.
 Zubkov was also responsible for establishing the 'Ozero' co-operative, the closed club of Putin associates which effectively rules Russia today.
 Despite the existence of these scandals, there are tangible reasons to believe that Putin's decision was forced by external influences.